OpenGamma/Strata/modules/basics/src/docs/schedules.rst

 Schedule Builder
 ================

-The OG-Basics project includes a schedule builder that provides a powerful mechanism to create schedules.
+The Strata-Basics project includes a schedule builder that provides a powerful mechanism to create schedules.
 The key class is ``PeriodicSchedule`` which is used to create a ``Schedule``.

 The difference between the two is that ``PeriodicSchedule`` describes the schedule in terms